 Consideration of the determinants of obesity within a broader multi-level framework emphasize the upstream influences of maternal mental health and resilience beginning very early in the life course.
 The FRAME project will have significant impacts on women’s health.
 If accumulation of maternal depression from the prenatal period through five-years of age is more predictive of childhood development outcomes compared to exposure solely during the prenatal period, the Life Course Health Development model can be used to explicate the ways in which adversity and resilience may aggregate over time and affect the intergenerational transmission of poor mental health.
 Additionally, findings may strengthen and expand evidence-based research related to mental health by targeting internal and external resilience supports for mothers.

-Working in early childhood education (ECE) settings is a stressful profession and ECE teachers face significant challenges including low pay and poor working conditions.
-ECE teachers are also disproportionately impacted by mental and physical health outcomes.
-For example, the rates of depression with ECE teachers is three times the national average.
-The Fostering Resilience in Early Education (FREE) program is a two-generation, two-component ECE center-based intervention focused on ensuring that ECE teachers have access to workplace supports that improve their well-being, in turn promoting high-quality relationships with the children in their care and fostering resilience.
-Two evidence-based strategies will be implemented:
+Working in early childhood education (ECE) settings is a stressful profession and formal (center-based) and informal (Family, Friend and Neighbors) ECE caregivers face significant challenges including low pay, high stress, and poor working conditions.
+ECE caregivers are also disproportionately impacted by mental and physical health outcomes.
+For example, rates of depression among ECE caregivers are three times the national average.
+The Fostering Resilience in Early Education (FREE) program is a two- generation, two component ECE center-and home-based intervention focused on ensuring that ECE caregivers have access to supports that improve their well-being, in turn promoting high quality relationships with the children in their care and fostering resilience.
+Two evidence based strategies will be implemented:

-Teachers will have the opportunity to participate in an evidence-based strategic planning process to implement policy, system, and environment (PSE) changes that promote ECE teacher well-being in their workplaces.
-An example of a systems-level change is hosting a center-specific Adverse Childhood Experiences (ACEs) training to understand the impact of teachers’ own experiences and self-awareness on their teaching practice.
+Caregivers will have the opportunity to participate in an evidence-based strategic planning process to implement policy, system, and environment (PSE) changes that promote ECE caregiver well-being in their workplaces.
+An example of a systems-level change is hosting a center-specific Adverse Childhood Experiences (ACEs) training to understand the impact of caregivers’ own experiences and self-awareness on their teaching practice.

 FREE Component 2: ECE Child-Focused Intervention